teco-kit/git-svn-migrate/README.txt

 repositories are the following:

 1. Create a list of Subversion repositories to convert.

-2. Create a list of transformations for Subversion usernames to Git committers.
    Run:
-   ./fetch-svn-authors.sh  --url-file=[filename] > [output file for raw authors]

-   Then edit the raw list of Subversion usernames to provide full names and emails suitable for Git committers.
+   ./fetch-projects.sh <svn_base>

+2. Create a list of transformations from ldap
+   Run:
+   ./fetch-authors-ldap.sh <ldap> <base>

 3. Convert the Subversion repositories into bare Git repositories with:
    ./git-svn-migrate.sh --url-file=[filename] --authors-file=[filename] [destination folder]